Car Insurance Claim Adjusters: What They Do and How to Work With Them

 • Reviewing medical records if injuries are involved

 The adjuster is looking for reasons to limit the payout — including evidence of pre-existing damage, prior claims, or policy exclusions.
+AI-powered virtual inspections are now mainstream: 82% of insurers use AI in claims processing, cutting average cycle times from 10 days to roughly 36 hours.
+Simple, low-complexity claims are increasingly resolved through straight-through processing (STP), requiring little to no human adjuster involvement at all.
 Understanding how depreciation in car insurance claims works can help you anticipate deductions before the adjuster's report comes in.
+You can also learn more about the full car insurance damage assessment process to know what to expect step by step.

 How Settlement Values Are Calculated